 Equipment qualification is also required.
 The safety system necessary for the nuclear facility to attain a safe shut-down and remain in this state shall be designed so as to permit it to perform its functions when fulfilling the single failure criterion and even when any other component of this system or of the auxiliary system required for it to function is excluded from operation.

-Requirements regarding reliability and periodic testing of the control and measuring devices and systems are provided by the Regulation on nuclear safety and radiological protection requirements which must be fulfilled by a nuclear facility design.
+Requirements regarding reliability and periodic testing of the control and measuring devices and systems are provided by the Design Regulation.

 18.4.
 Design for reliable, stable and manageable operation